beloglazov/nexus-s-unlock-flash-rom/README.md

     or just run `./05-download-oxygen-rom.sh`.
 This will download the ROM and upload it to the phone's SD Card.

+	UPDATE (02/01/2013): since http://oxygen.im is not available anymore, I've added the Oxygen ROM archive to this repository.

 	If you want, you can download and use the CyanogenMod ROM:

     ```Shell